ntu-nail/nail.github.io/content/authors/Zhao_Shuai/_index.md

   - Researchers
 ---

-I am a Ph.D. candidate at Beijing Institute of Technology, advised by Prof. Lejian Liao, and I am studying at Nanyang Technological University in Singapore as a visiting student, advised by Asst.
+I am a Ph.D. candidate at Jinan University, advised by Prof. Weiqi Luo and Jinming Wen, and I am studying at Nanyang Technological University in Singapore as a visiting student and Research Assistant, advised by Asst.
 Prof. Anh Tuan Luu.
-I worked at JD AI Lab, NLP group as a research intern engineer from 2021.11, to 2022.12 advised by Dr. Meng Chen and Dr. Xiaodong He.
-My hobbies include swimming, hiking and singing.
+My research interests: Natural Language Processing; Summary Generation; Code Generation; Backdoor Attack.